SerhiiDolhopolov/rossmann_oltp/README.md

 ## Getting Started
 **To start:**
-1. Complete all steps in the [preview part](https://github.com/SerhiiDolhopolov/rossmann_services).
+1. Complete all steps in the [main part](https://github.com/SerhiiDolhopolov/rossmann_services).
 2. Run the services:
 ```bash
 docker compose up --build